Inon-Sinn/OS-Assignment-2/README.md

  * 2. Recreating nc(1) but only for TCP client/server

  *Part B*
- * 1.Implement The dir(1) command
+ * 1. Implement The dir(1) command
- * 2.Implement copy that gets 2 files and copies from one to the other
+ * 2. Implement copy that gets 2 files and copies from one to the other
  * 3.
  * 4.
  * 5.